Maxjuco/Virtual-Resume/README.md

 <B>Installation :</B>
 - Download the compressed files
 - extract in a folder
-- launch the application by clicking on CV- Virtuel.exe
+- launch the application by double clicking on CV- Virtuel.exe
 </br></br></br>